ICSC Finds Brick-and-Mortar Thriving as Consumers Seek Experience and Convenience

 WHAT: Consumer survey assessing shopping center behavior and preferences.

-WHERE: The ICSC Mix of Uses Survey was conducted online March 21–24, 2019.
+WHERE: The ICSC Mix of Uses Survey was conducted online by Engine Insights on behalf of ICSC March 21–24, 2019.
 The survey represents a demographically sample of 1,004 U.S. respondents.

 - Nearly 80 percent of consumers visit physical stores as much as they did two years ago, or more often.